Newton for Hyde railway station

-Newton for Hyde railway station, serves the Newton area of Hyde in Greater Manchester, England.
-Newton for Hyde is 7+1/2 mi east of Manchester Piccadilly station and managed by Northern Trains.
-The station unusually features both a covered subway underneath the platforms and a larger viaduct tunnel accessible from both sides, meaning there are 2 ways to cross platforms underground.
-The eastern side of the station containing these passageways is raised on the viaduct.
+Newton for Hyde railway station serves the Newton area of Hyde, in Greater Manchester, England.
+It lies 7+1/2 mi east of and is managed by Northern Trains.

 History

-The station was opened by the Sheffield, Ashton-Under-Lyne and Manchester Railway as "Newton and Hyde" in 1841, however the station signage referred to the station as "Newton".
-Trains originally ran from Manchester to Sheffield on the Woodhead Line, with a rail yard immediately to the south bounded by Sheffield Road, the remains of a covered shed being visible on the Westbound platform.
-The line was electrified in 1953 and closed to passengers between Hadfield and Penistone in 1970.
-Following the privatisation of train services in 1997, the route was operated by First North Western until 2004 and then Northern Rail, whose franchise was extended until February 2016.
-Services were taken over by and ran Northern from April 2016 to February 2020.
-Services are now run by Northern Trains who took over running services in March 2020.
-The official name on tickets is "Newton for Hyde" to avoid confusion with Newton (South Lanarkshire) and from July 2007 new signage was installed with the legend 'Newton For Hyde'.
+The station was opened by the Sheffield, Ashton-Under-Lyne and Manchester Railway as Newton and Hyde in 1841; however, the station signage referred to the station as Newton.
+Trains ran originally between and on the Woodhead Line.
+A railway yard lay immediately to the south, bounded by Sheffield Road; the remains of a covered shed being visible on the westbound platform.

+The line was electrified in 1953 and closed to passengers between and in 1970.

+The official name on tickets is Newton for Hyde; to avoid confusion with Newton station in South Lanarkshire, new signage was installed from July 2007.